aws-samples/elevate-api-security-with-cognito-and-waf/README.md

 ℹ️ You will run this lab in your own AWS account.
 Please follow directions at the end of the lab to remove resources to avoid future costs.

+ℹ️ Let us know what you thought of this session and how we can improve the presentation experience for you in the future by completing [this event session poll](https://amazonmr.au1.qualtrics.com/jfe/form/SV_5BWPHDlxVcsRbo2?Session=HOL03) at the end of the lab.
+Participants who complete the surveys from AWS Innovate Online Conference will receive a gift code for USD25 in AWS credits 1, 2 & 3.
+AWS credits will be sent via email by November 30, 2023.

 ## Introduction

 APIs are used for integration between applications and assist our customers in delivering new digital businesses as public APIs in partner ecosystems.
 Due to the public nature of these APIs, security is a top concern for all organizations who seek to develop APIs to augment their existing business models.
 Although API security now benefits from increased awareness and product feature coverage, application leaders must create and implement an effective API security strategy which aligns with their business needs.
 An example of an effective approach to secure an API is to adopt a [Zero Trust](https://aws.amazon.com/blogs/publicsector/how-to-think-about-zero-trust-architectures-on-aws/) strategy which ensures only authorized requests are permitted to access the business layer of your application.
 Additionally, evaluating trust at multiple layers of the architecture allows multiple checks to be performed as the API data transits through the workload.